- Written by Dr.Mehmet Demircioglu

 Very often, PRP is one of them.

 The patient may be told that if he does not buy extra PRP sessions, his result may be weak, his grafts may not grow properly, or he may fail to get a good outcome.
-This kind of pressure can happen in lower-quality commercial settings.
+This kind of pressure can happen in low quality commercial settings.
 PRP is then presented not as an optional supportive treatment with limited and variable benefit, but almost as if it is necessary insurance for success.

 And then the price appears.